dnsimple/dnsimple-support/content/articles/srv-record.markdown

 ## What's an SRV record?

 SRV records help with service discovery.
-For example, SRV records are used in Internet Telephony for defining where a SIP service may be found.
+For example, SRV records are used in Internet Telephony to define where a SIP service may be found.

 An SRV record typically defines a symbolic name and the transport protocol used as part of the domain name.
-It defines the priority, weight, port and target for the service in the record content.
+It defines the priority, weight, port, and target for the service in the record content.

 Here's an example of two SRV records.